Children in a fort at summer camp

 Campers should bring a filled water bottle and a packed lunch that does not require refrigeration.
 All campers will receive a t-shirt during their first week.

 Camp is held rain or shine from 9 a.m. to 4 p.m.
-Preschool weeks are 9 a.m. to noon or 1 to 4 p.m.
+Preschool weeks are 9 a.m. to noon.

 Jump on the summer camp fast track!
 In an effort to improve your camp registration experience, we have created a way for you to fill out the required camp forms PRIOR to the first day of camp registration.
 This will make your camp registration go faster, and decrease the chance that your child will be placed on a camp waiting list.